 Inspired by a New Orleans favorite, these charbroiled oysters are cooked with paprika herb butter and topped with Parmesan cheese and lemon.

 Living in the Pacific Northwest, we have the small to medium sized oysters, such as kumamoto which I used in this recipe.
 However, the oysters in New Orleans were certainly larger.
-I prefer the smaller oysters when I’m enjoying them raw but the larger ones would be perfect for broiling with the oyster shell large enough to hold the delicious butter sauce.
+I prefer the smaller oysters when I’m enjoying them raw but the larger ones , such as Olympia oysters would be perfect for broiling.
+The oyster shell will be large enough to hold the delicious butter sauce.

 These charbroiled oysters are done in the oven, but can certainly be cooked on a grill as well.
 It’s one of those “not a recipe-recipe” and if we were talking in person, I would say to melt butter, add herbs, paprika and garlic and pour over oysters and bake for 5 min, then broil for another minute.
 As Ina would say, “how easy was that?”

 - Seafood and Chorizo Paella with salmon, clams and mussels

 - Julia Child’s Mussels Mariniere with white wine

 - Moqueca (Brazilian Fish Stew) with tomatoes and coconut milk

 - 4-6 fresh thyme sprigs leaves removed and roughly chopped.
 Save some for garnish.

 - 1 lemon zested then cut in quarters for serving